robertbrockie/pr-generator/README.md

 With one click from the pull request page you will be alerted with a well crafted message that is ready to be copied and pasted right into Slack.

-# Installing

-* Copy and paste the code in `url`
-* Fire up Chrome.
-* Click Bookmark Manager in the Toolbar.
-* Right Click, "Add Page".
-* Name the link 'Slackify PR' and paste the code from the first step in `value`.
-* Do your job and write some code.
-* Create a pull request.
-* Get it approved.
-* Click the 'Slackify PR' in your Bookmark Bar and BOOM!